rg-wood/salt-lion/README.md

 #### Sword Fighter

 You gain a bonus equal to the level of this talent for [combat](#combat) actions using swords, such as parrying or attacks.

+### Craft Talents

+There are many crafts covered by this category of talents.
+These include: fletching, smithing, mining, carpentry, etc. Each speciality is a separate talent.
+You gain a bonus equal to the level of a craft talent for rolls involving your craft.

 ### General Talents